 Broke?
 Low Income?

-Do you need a budget if you’re broke?
+Do you need a budget if you are broke?

 The short answer is that unless you have no income at all, you need a budget.

-If you don’t have an income your first priority should be to find a way to make money.
-But, as soon as you’re making money, you should put a budget in place.
+If you don’t have an income, your priority should be to find a way to make money.
+But if you are making money, you should start budgeting.

-Most people that complain they are broke have an income.
+Most people who complain they are broke have an income.
 They just run out of money too soon.
-By having a budget, you’ll be able to identify where your money is going and how you can better manage it.
+With a budget, you’ll be able to identify where your money goes and how you can better manage it.

 What if you have a low income?

-It doesn’t matter if you have a low income, or feel you don’t earn enough to have a budget.
-It also doesn’t matter if you don’t have a stable income.
-As long as you have an income you need a budget.
+It does not matter if you have a low income or feel you do not earn enough to have a budget.
+It also does not matter if you do not have a stable income.
+As long as you make money, you need a budget.

-Even if it’s a simple budget that only shows your income and some expenses, it’s still good to have one.
-As your financial situation changes you can adjust your budget accordingly.
+Even if it is a simple budget that only shows your income and some expenses, it is still good to have one.
+As your financial situation changes, you can adjust your budget accordingly.

-It’s often referred to as the 50 30 20 rule and has gained a lot of popularity over the years.
+It’s often referred to as the 50-30-20 rule and has gained much popularity over the years.

-Based on this budget plan, your after-tax income should be spent as follows:
+Based on this budget plan, you should spend your after-tax income as follows:

 50% on Must-Haves